Graduate Program in Physiology & Integrative Biology

 - Robert Wood Johnson Medical School

-- School of Public Health, Room 385
+- RWJMS Research Building and School of Public Health, Room 385

-- 683 Hoes Lane
+- 683 Hoes Lane West

 - Key Words: Human antimycobacterial immunity, human lung immunology during Mycobacterium tuberculosis infection and disease, effects of manufactured and engineered nanoparticles on antimycobacterial immunity in primary human cells and cell lines, effects of urban air pollution particulate matter on innate and adaptive antimycobacterial immune responses in human bronchoalveolar, blood, and respiratory epithelial cells